All in a Row: Use of puppetry

 Much of the feedback for All in a Row focused on the decision to have Laurence represented by a puppet instead of a living actor.
-While some critics felt that the puppet was an effective representation, criticisms of the play started to emerge when a video trailer for the production was released showing the autistic character portrayed by a puppet.
+While some critics felt that the puppet was an effective representation, criticisms of the play started to emerge when a video trailer for the production was released showing (only) the autistic character portrayed by a puppet.
 The controversy spawned the Twitter hashtag #puppetgate.

 Special education promoter Anna Kennedy was invited to an open rehearsal, which she reviewed, stating that she believed employing a puppet in place of a child was appropriate, as the role would have been too challenging for a child actor.
 The Reviews Hub also argued that it would have been too hard for a person to play the role of Laurence.
 Writing for The Guardian, Miriam Gillinson gave the play four stars, calling it lively and truthful and saying that the puppet had a "human feel".

 In contrast, WhatsOnStage.com's Jane Kemp said that the puppet added nothing to the production that a living actor couldn't have provided.
 Writing for The Stage, Fergus Morgan called the presence of a puppet a "wrong-headed decision."
 Saskia Baron of The Arts Desk gave the play a one-star rating, criticizing the puppet as a "redundant, clumsy distraction."

 The National Autistic Society, which helped the production by providing consultation, released a statement on Twitter that, "While recognising some of the play's strengths, we decided we could not support the play overall due to its portrayal of autism, particularly the use of a puppet to depict the autistic character alone."

 The artistic director of Southwark Playhouse defended the decision in a statement on Twitter:

 On press night for All in a Row, February 18, 2019, performer Paul Wady, founder of the Stealth Aspies Theatre Company, organized a protest outside of the theatre to condemn the use of a puppet to portray an autistic child.

 Actress Charlie Brooks, who portrays Tamora in the play, responded to the controversy, saying, "I understand people's concerns, but I do urge people to come and see the play first before they judge."